HoiJean/djangoforbeginners-book/manuscript/ch6.md

 In this chapter we'll continue working on our blog application from **Chapter 5** by adding forms so a user can create, edit, or delete any of their blog entries.

-Complete source code can be <a href="https://github.com/wsvincent/djangoforbeginners/tree/master/ch6-blog-app-with-forms" target="\_blank">found on Github</a>.

 ## Forms